Ingram-White Castle Foundation

 Education has always been a mainstay of the Ingram-White Castle Foundation’s grantmaking.
 Through the years, the Foundation has awarded over $22 million in grants to support programs that serve disadvantaged students and help them achieve academic success and scholarship support for employees and their dependents.
 The Foundation uses a competitive grant application process with two deadlines per year.

 Edgar W. “Bill” Ingram, III, president/treasurer; Maryann I. Kelley, assistant secretary; John S. Kobacker, vice president; Sandra W. Harbrecht; and Ann Pizzuti.
-Alice Ingram and Marci Ingram are honorary trustees.
-Jamie T. Richardson of White Castle System, Inc., serves as secretary.
+Alice Ingram, Marci Ingram and Erin Shannon are honorary trustees.
+Jamie T. Richardson, also an honorary trustees, serves as secretary.

 Interested in more information about the Ingram-White Castle Foundation?
 Contact Tami Durrence by e-mail or at 614/251-4000.